Photo courtesy of Sawyer Harris

 Dear Media Representative,

 On behalf of the volunteer organizing committee, we welcome you to the 72nd Annual Consumers Energy AuSable River Canoe Marathon – Since 1947, One of the Greatest Canoe Races on Earth!
 We truly appreciate the media exposure you provide and hope you will enjoy this year’s race.

-We are pleased that Consumers Energy is continuing their role as our Title Sponsor for this amazing event.
+This year, we are pleased to announce Consumers Energy as our Title Sponsor for this amazing event.
 Throughout the 71-year history of the AuSable Marathon, Consumers Energy has been a key partner in staging the race, readily making their six hydroelectric-dam portages available to the competitors and the fans.
 In recent years, their financial support has been a key factor in the continuing growth and improvement of this world-class event.

 Approximately 75 two-person teams from throughout the United States and Canada are entered in the Marathon.
 In 2019, we are thrilled to have a team from Australia and a competitor from Belize entered in the race.